Cosmology without Einstein's assumption that inertial mass produces gravity: Issues and Observations

 \subsection{Continuous creation of \text{C-matter} tunnels}

 The stipulation that the net density $\mu_{\text C} + \bar \mu_{\text C}$ of \text{C-matter} stay fixed while the universe is expanding requires that the drainhole tunnels considered to be the particles of \text{C-matter} come continuously into existence.
 By what mechanism might this happen?
 Wheeler's notion of a `quantum foam' of wormholes popping into and out of existence would not provide a satisfactory explanation, for in order to keep the density constant each newly created tunnel must either remain in existence or else upon dying be multiply replaced by new ones.
 A more useful idea is that the tunnels arise from the stretching of space as the universe expands.
-Once started, this would be a regenerative process, each new tunnel causing by its excess of repulsion over attraction additional stretching that would generate additional tunnels.
-Such a process, moreover, could be expected to produce particles in a given region of space at a rate proportional to the rate of increase of the volume of that region, thus maintaining a constant particle density.
-If, as was assumed in Sec.~VI.B, these particles are all created with the same mass and size parameters $m_{\text C}$ and $n_{\text C}$, the net density would be held constant.
+Once started, this would be a self-sustaining process, each new tunnel causing by its excess of repulsion over attraction additional stretching that would generate additional tunnels.
+Such a process, moreover, could be expected to produce tunnels in a given region of space at a rate proportional to the rate of increase of the volume of that region, thus maintaining a constant tunnel particle density.
+Not only that, these tunnels, once in existence, might very well themselves expand along with the stretching of space, which they could do without altering their active gravitational masses, thus without changing the net density.
 As to how the process could begin, one looks to the primordial \text{P-matter} tunnels, presumed to have always been present, pushing the universe toward expansion.
 In the postbounce era the \text{C-particles} would add their contribution, the ultimate result being an acceleration of the expansion.
-In the prebounce era the \text{C-particles}, abundant in the distant past, would be dying out with the shrinking of space as the universe contracted into the bounce.
+In the prebounce era the \text{C-particles}, abundant in the distant past, would be dying out with the shrinking of space as the universe contracted into the bounce.\footnote{The once seemingly moribund idea of a universe held in a `steady state' by continuous creation of matter through the agency of a `negative-energy' scalar field\cite{vina,napa} has been to a considerable extent reinvigorated by the recognition that drainholes and other such `traversable wormholes' demand the `wrong coupling' for their existence.}